 Principle 5: Maintain the Board as a well-functioning, balanced team led by the Chairman

-The Board consists of two Executive Directors, Graham Shircore (CEO) and Andrew Cook (CFO), and three Non-Executive Directors, Harry Wilson (Chairman), Clive Whiley (NED) and Louis Castro (NED) who is considered independent.
+The Board consists of two Executive Directors, Graham Shircore (CEO) and Anthony Gee (CFO), and three Non-Executive Directors, Harry Wilson (Chairman), Louis Castro (NED) and Mark West (NED); the last two named are considered independent.

 Description of Roles

 Different Directors hold the roles of Chairman and Chief Executive Officer and there is a clear division of responsibilities between them.